AmanSwar/TorchSSL/README.md

-# TorchSSL — A High-Performance Library for Self-Supervised Learning in PyTorch
+# TorchSSL: A High-Performance Library for Self-Supervised Learning in PyTorch

 ![TorchSSL Logo](images/TorchSSL_logo.png)

-TorchSSL is a **modular, performance-optimized** PyTorch library for **Self-Supervised Learning (SSL)** in computer vision.
-It's built to scale — from quick experimentation to production-grade pipelines — without the boilerplate of most PyTorch wrappers.
+TorchSSL is a modular and performance-optimized PyTorch library for Self-Supervised Learning (SSL) in computer vision.
+It is designed for scalability, enabling quick experimentation and production-grade pipelines without the boilerplate code often associated with PyTorch wrappers.

----

 ## Features

-- ✅ **Modular SSL Frameworks**: SimCLR, MoCo, DINO, and I-JEPA.
+- **Modular SSL Frameworks**: Implementations of SimCLR, MoCo, DINO, and I-JEPA.
-- ✅ **Flexible Backbones**: Supports a wide range of convolutional architectures, with Vision Transformer (ViT) support coming soon.
+- **Flexible Backbones**: Supports a wide range of convolutional architectures from `timm`, with Vision Transformer (ViT) support planned.
-- ✅ **Fused Triton Loss Kernels**: High-performance loss functions (like NT-Xent) with custom Triton kernels for maximum GPU utilization.
+- **Fused Triton Loss Kernels**: High-performance loss functions (e.g., NT-Xent) with custom Triton kernels for optimized GPU utilization.
-- ✅ **Comprehensive Evaluation Suite**: Built-in kNN and Linear Probing evaluation.
+- **Comprehensive Evaluation Suite**: Built-in k-Nearest Neighbors (kNN) and Linear Probing for evaluation.
-- ✅ **Rich Visualization**: Integrated support for Weights & Biases (WandB) and latent space visualization with PCA and t-SNE.
+- **Rich Visualization**: Integrated support for Weights & Biases (WandB) and latent space visualization with PCA and t-SNE.

----

 ## Installation